DerwenAI/kglab/docs/ref.md

 get_gpu_count()
 ```
 Special handling for detecting GPU availability: an approach
-recommended by the NVidia RAPIDS engineering team, since `nvml`
+recommended by the NVIDIA RAPIDS engineering team, since `nvml`
 bindings are difficult for Python libraries to keep updated.

+This has the side-effect of importing the `cuDF` library, when
+GPUs are available.

   * *returns* : `int`
 count of available GPUs